vegaprotocol/specs/specs/0042-setting-fees-and-rewarding-lps.md

 The aim of this specification is to set out how fees on Vega are set based on committed liquidity provider stake and prevailing open interest on the market leading to [target stake](./0041-target-stake.md).
 Let us recall that liquidity providers can commit and withdraw stake by submitting / amending a special liquidity provider pegged order type [liquidity provider order spec](./0038-liquidity-provision-order-type.md).

 ## Definitions / Glossary of terms used
-- **Market value proxy window length `t_market_value_window `**: sets the length of the window over which we estimate the market value.
+- **Market value proxy window length `t_market_value_window_length`**: sets the length of the window over which we estimate the market value.
 This is a network parameter.
 - **Target stake**: as defined in [target stake spec](????-target-stake.md).
 The amount of stake we would like MMs to commit to this market.

 ## CALCULATING LIQUIDITY FEE FACTOR